grantila/suretype/README.md

 interface ExtractedJsonSchema {
     schema: SchemaWithDefinitions; // Contains a 'definitions' property
     lookup: Map< CoreValidator< unknown >, any >;
+    schemaRefName: Map< any, string >;
 }
 ```

 The `lookup` is useful to lookup the json schema for a certain validator object reference, especially unnamed ones which are not included in the schema.

+The `schemaRefName` contains a lookup map from (top-level) schema object to its name as used when referring to it, not necessarily the same as what it is internally named, if there where naming conflicts and `OnTopLevelNameConflict` is `rename`.

 In the example above, the `jsonSchema` *object* (which can be `JSON.stringify`'d) will be something like: